 - Class 1 (wake interrupt INT GLOBAL=0): all wake-up events stored in the wake status SPI register (WK_STAT_1 and WK_STAT_2) cause an interrupt (default setting).
-An interrupt is only triggered if the respective function is also enabled as a wake source (including GPIOx if configured as a wake input).
-The CAN time out signalization CANTO is also considered as a wake source.
-Therefore, the interrupt mask bit CANTO MASK has higher priority than the bit INT GLOBAL, i.e. Integral is not taken into account for CANTO. - Class 2 (global interrupt INT GLOBAL=1): in addition to the wake-up events, all signalled failures stored in the other status registers cause an interrupt (the register WK_LVL_STAT is not generating interrupts)
+An interrupt is only triggered if the respective function is also enabled as a wake source (including GPIOx if configured as a wake input). - Class 2 (global interrupt INT GLOBAL=1): in addition to the wake-up events, all signalled failures stored in the other status registers cause an interrupt (the register WK_LVL_STAT is not generating interrupts)